Challenges in the Proper Metrological Verification of Smart Energy Meters

-The current technical specifications for smart energy meters presented herein contain simplified signal models that do not encompass the states (disturbances) that occur in a~real power grid.
-As a~result, verifying the compliance of smart energy meters with the standards cited does not ensure reliable measurements under real-world conditions.
-For example, the {IEC} 62053-24 standard~\cite{b11} specifies tests in which test signals contain only a~$5^{th}$-order harmonic with a~specific amplitude.
-In reality, voltage and current signals contain a~set of harmonics that define the quasi-steady state shape.
-Furthermore, it is worth noting that many power quality disturbances occur simultaneously in modern power grids, such as "clipped sine" voltage distortion~\cite{b18} as a~result of the input stages of switched-mode power supplies, and voltage fluctuations~\cite{b19} resulting from sudden load changes in the power network.
+The current technical specifications for smart EM presented herein contain simplified signal models that do not encompass the states (disturbances) that occur in a real power grid.
+As a result, verifying the compliance of smart EM with the standards cited does not ensure reliable measurements in real-world conditions.
+For example, the standard IEC~62053\mbox{-}24~\cite{b11} specifies tests in which test signals contain only a 5-$th$ order harmonic with a specific amplitude.
+In reality, voltage and current signals contain a set of harmonics that define the quasi-steady state shape.
+Furthermore, it is worth noting that many disturbances in PQ occur simultaneously in modern power grids, such as ``clipped sine" voltage distortion~\cite{b18} as a result of the input stages of switched-mode power supplies, and voltage fluctuations~\cite{b19} resulting from sudden load changes in the power network.
 Therefore, the scientific literature contains numerous research results analyzing meter readings for conditions occurring in the power grid.
-For example, tests are carried out at points beyond the normative limits~\cite{b3,b5,b6}, or for specific, real-world loads supplied under controlled laboratory conditions~\cite{b20,b21,b22,b23}, or under experimental conditions in a~real power grid~\cite{b24,b25,b26}.
-Analyzing readings for specific load operating conditions reveals the problem of meter reading reliability, but they are not applicable to determining the procedure for proper metrological evaluation of smart energy meters.
-Therefore, it is necessary to develop a~group of as few test signals as possible, taking into account the limited duration of equipment verification in appropriate and qualified laboratories, which represent conditions occurring in the real power grid or allow for the assessment of the measurement chain properties in relation to such conditions while maintaining the possibility of metrological assessment.
+For example, tests are carried out at points beyond the normative limits~\cite{b3,b5,b6} or for specific real-world loads supplied under controlled laboratory conditions~\cite{b20,b21,b22,b23}, or under experimental conditions in a real power grid~\cite{b24,b25,b26}.
+Analyzing readings for specific load operating conditions reveals the problem of meter reading reliability.
+However, it is not sufficient to determine a procedure for the proper metrological evaluation of smart EM.
+Therefore, it is necessary to develop a group of as few test signals as possible, taking into account the limited duration of equipment verification in appropriate and qualified laboratories, which represent conditions occurring in the real power grid or allow for the assessment of the measurement chain properties in relation to such conditions while maintaining the possibility of metrological assessment.